webyrd/relational-parsing-with-derivatives/README.md

 4. Implement full parsing rather than just matching (right now the title for the repo is misleading!).

 5. See if tabling will allow the code to handle CFGs, not just regular languages.
 This may require implementing coinductive logic programming.
-Also, this may be accomplished more easily in core.logic.
+This may be accomplished more easily in core.logic, since miniKanren's tabling implementation doesn't yet support constraints.

-See the comments in my Scheme and miniKanren code for other TODO's and open questions.
+See the comments in the Scheme and miniKanren code for other TODO's and open questions.

-All code was tested with Petite Chez Scheme 8.4.